lcdm-uiuc/info490-fa15/Week4/lesson1.md

 # Week 4 Lesson 1 #
-## Python Data Structures ##
+## Unix: Working with Data ##

-In this lesson, you will learn about several built-in Python data structures that, if you use them properly, can make writing and maintaining Python programs considerably easier.
-Specifically, you will learn about the the List, String, Dictionary, and Tuple data structures.
+In this lesson, you will first learn about learn about how to modify and view environment variables within Unix.
+Then you will go through some of the ins and outs of the vi text editor within Unix.

 ###Objectives ###

-By the end of this lesson, you will be able to understand the syntax and utility of the following Python data structures:
+By the end of this lesson, you will:

-- List,
-- String,
+- Be able to modify and learn about certain environment aspects in shell, with commands such as printenv, set, export, and alias.
-- Dictionary, and
+- Know the difference between environment and shell variables.
-- Tuple.
+- Know how the environment is established.
+- Know the two basic categories of text editors.
+- Know how to open/create files in a text editor.
+- Know the basics of Vi commands.

 ### Time Estimate ###